nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 };
 {% endhighlight %}

-The pool is embedded within its byte array via placement new and thus we can determine the array's address by adding the pool's size to the `this` pointer.
+To remove the need for the array pointer, we allocate `sizeof(Pool)` extra bytes for the byte array and then embed the pool within its own array.
-Adding the buffer's current size gives the address of the first free byte in the array.
+The array's starting address is thus `this + sizeof(Pool)` and the first free byte for allocation is found using the pool's size as an offset.

 {% highlight cpp %}
 auto const cur_size{size()};